Asking 5 Big Questions Can Raise the Value of Your Personal Experience

-His insight can and should be applied to minor events, like a guy eating too much spaghetti and heading off to bed.
+His insight can and should be applied to minor events, like a guy overeating spaghetti and heading off to bed.

 A good teacher, coach, guru, whatever, will take you step-by-step through the material.
 He or she will summarize the material.
 Later he or she will check your memory.
 At the end of the course, there will be a final exam.

-To learn the most you can from your experiences, you’ve got to do the work of a teacher for yourself.
+To learn the most you can from your experiences, you’ve got to do the work of a teacher (or be a coach) for or to yourself.

 Recruiting Better Faculty at the School of Hard Knocks